 Pick-up and Drop-off

 - Same person drop-off and pick-up: Families are asked to assign one family member for drop off and pick up to minimize exposure to multiple people.
-If this is not possible, we ask parents to call the site upon arrival and the staff will bring children in from, and out to, the car.
+We require that all adults wear a mask to pick-up or drop off at our program, regardless of vaccination status.

-- Temperature checks: All staff will be asked to take their own temperature each day upon arrival and must be fever-free before entering Champions.
-When parents arrive at check-in, we’ll ask them to sanitize their hands, put on gloves, and take their child’s temperature with the site’s no-touch thermometer.
-Parents will share their child’s temperature reading with the site staff and it will be recorded at sign-in.
+- Wellness checks: We monitor staff wellness throughout the day.
+All staff will be asked to take their own temperature each day upon arrival and must be fever-free before entering Champions.
+When parents arrive at check-in, we’ll ask them attest to their child’s wellness.

 - Health screenings: Parents and staff will answer some health screening questions at drop-off, and we will monitor staff and student health throughout the day.

 - Masks for adults: We follow CDC guidance regarding masks.
 We ask that all adults wear masks inside our program, and at drop-off and pick-up.
 Staff who are fully vaccinated have the option to remove their mask outside while on our playground and maintaining social distance.